drehnstrom/temp-redshift-to-bq/labs/2-Schema Migration from Redshift to BigQuery/instructions/en.md

   catdesc STRING);
 ```

-6. When the query completes, go to the Results pane and click the __Go to Table__ button.
+6. When the query completes, go to the __Results__ pane and click the __Go to Table__ button.

 7. There is no data in the table.
-Again in the SQL code editor, run the following code to load data into the `categories` table from a CSV file in Google Cloud Storage.
+Again, in the SQL code editor, run the following code to load data into the `categories` table from a CSV file in Cloud Storage.

 ```
 LOAD DATA INTO ticket_sales.categories